rickmurdock/notes/BackEnd/CloudComputingIntroduction.md

-Platform-as-a-service And Virtual-private-servers
+# Platform-as-a-service And Virtual-private-servers

-Platform-as-a-service
+## Platform-as-a-service

-A cloud computing model which delivers applications over the internet.
+* A cloud computing model which delivers applications over the internet.

-Users access PaaS services through the web browsers and providers charge a flat monthly fee or a per-use fee.
+* Users access `PaaS` services through the web browsers and providers charge a flat monthly fee or a per-use fee.

-A PaaS provider, such as Heroku, delivers a pre-configuredplatform (both the hardware and software tools) needed for the development of applications.
+* A `PaaS` provider, such as `Heroku`, delivers a pre-configured `platform` (both the hardware and software tools) needed for the development of applications.

-This makes it possible for developers to include cloud-hosted software logic into their applications.
+* This makes it possible for developers to include cloud-hosted software logic into their applications.

-This platform is fully managed by the provider.
+* This platform is fully managed by the provider.
 The user does not have control or manages the underlying infrastructure.

-This enables developers to focus on application development without having to worry with the installation and maintenance of in-house hardware and software tools.
+* This enables developers to focus on application development without having to worry with the installation and maintenance of in-house hardware and software tools.

-Underlying infrastructure:
+* Underlying infrastructure:

-Hardware: servers, networks, and storage.
+  * Hardware: servers, networks, and storage.

-Software: OS, libraries, programming languages, database management system, server software, runtime environments, integration software and security software.
+  * Software: OS, libraries, programming languages, database management system, server software, runtime environments, integration software and security software.

-Some of the cloud characteristics of PaaS are: high-availability, scalability, and multi-tenancy.
+* Some of the cloud characteristics of PaaS are: high-availability, scalability, and multi-tenancy.

-PaaS makes it possible for developers to make frequent code changes, even change or upgrade OS features.
+* PaaS makes it possible for developers to make frequent code changes, even change or upgrade OS features.

-PaaS makes the app development, testing and deployment quicker, simpler and more cost effective.
+* PaaS makes the app development, testing and deployment quicker, simpler and more cost effective.

-The nature of PaaS makes collaboration easier.
+* The nature of PaaS makes collaboration easier.

-Other benefits:
+* Other benefits:

-HTTP Caching Server: static contents (CSS, images, etc) are loaded from cache, instead of having to be processed by the application server.
+  * HTTP Caching Server: static contents (CSS, images, etc) are loaded from cache, instead of having to be processed by the application server.
 This improves performance.

-Redundancy: since resources are spread out geographically over multiple servers, it makes it to overcome failures with little or no downtime.
+  * Redundancy: since resources are spread out geographically over multiple servers, it makes it to overcome failures with little or no downtime.

 PaaS providers

 These are some PaaS providers: Amazonw Web Services, Heroku, Google App Engine, Azure, and Mendix.